Sub-Zero Interior Lights Turned Off

 - For freezer sections, the light switch may be frozen.
 Defrost the unit if possible.
 See Manually Defrost a Sub-Zero for instructions.

-- If lights still do not turn on, replace the light switch.
-See Refrigerator or Freezer Light Switch Information for part numbers, switch locations, and replacement instructions.
+- See Refrigerator or Freezer Light Switch Information for part numbers, switch locations, and replacement instructions.

-- Replace the light bulb.
-See Sub-Zero Light Bulbs for part information and instructions.
+- See also, Sub-Zero Light Bulbs for part information and instructions.

 - If the lights still do not work after completing the steps above, no further troubleshooting advice is available.
 Contact Factory Certified Service to schedule an appointment for repair.